 10. The Slieve Blooms - Laois and Offaly

 A walk that is so good it'll take your across two different counties.
 Again you have a choice of several walks including looped tracks.
-Something for people of all standards here.
+Something for people of all abilities here.

 11. The Burren - Clare